-LPA HEXHAM and ACOMB LPA name (1) Check unrestricted sprawl of large built-up areas (2) Prevent neighbouring towns merging into one another (3) Assist in safeguarding the countryside from encroachment (4) Preserve the setting and special character of historic towns Conclusion Balance of contributions to purposes (1) to (4) and therefore a medium risk of sprawl. opportunity to provide a strong, durable boundary to prevent encroachment on the countryside. cover but due to the steep slope any development at the south part of the LPA is likely to affect the historic settings of Hexham. of encroachment on countryside and impact on historic setting are higher in the south part of the LPA and that together with the medium risk of sprawl outweigh the lower risk of merger.
-HM15 Mount Pleasant Solution State × There is no risk of merger with other settlements S This LPA comprises open countryside however a track west of High Shield is an opportunity to provide a strong, durable boundary to prevent encroachment on the countryside.
-Solution Notes S LPA HM15 Overall medium contribution to Green Belt purposes.
-The risks of encroachment on countryside and impact on historic setting are higher in the south part of the LPA and that together with the medium risk of sprawl outweigh the lower risk of merger.
-HM16a Racecourse There is no risk of sprawl in this LPA. × There is no risk of merger with other settlements ✓ This LPA largely comprises open countryside. ✓ This LPA is prominent on the skyline above Hexham and due to the steep slope any development is likely to affect the wider setting of the historic town. ✓ LPA HM16a Overall high contribution to Green Belt purposes.
-The high risk of encroachment on the countryside and impact on historic setting outweigh the lower risk of sprawl and merger.
+(1) (2) (3) (4) Conclusion HEXHAM and Check unrestricted Prevent neighbouring Assist in safeguarding Preserve the setting and Balance of contributions ACOMB sprawl of large built-up towns merging into one the countryside from special character of to purposes (1) to (4) LPA LPA name areas another encroachment historic towns and therefore a medium opportunity to provide a cover but due to the of encroachment on risk of sprawl. strong, durable boundary steep slope any countryside and impact to prevent encroachment development at the on historic setting are on the countryside. south part of the LPA is higher in the south part likely to affect the of the LPA and that historic settings of together with the Hexham. medium risk of sprawl outweigh the lower risk of merger.
+HM15 Mount Pleasant ○ There is a risk of non- × There is no risk of ○ This LPA comprises ○ Views to and from ○ LPA HM15 compact development merger with other open countryside Hexham are restricted by Overall medium from the south edge of settlements however a track west of close to the urban edge contribution to Green Hexham and therefore High Shield is an but due to the steep Belt purposes.
+The risks there is a medium risk of opportunity to provide a slope any development of encroachment on sprawl. strong, durable boundary at the south part of the countryside and impact to prevent encroachment LPA is likely to affect the on historic setting are on the countryside. historic setting of higher in the south part Hexham. of the LPA and that together with the medium risk of sprawl outweigh the lower risk of merger.
+HM16a Racecourse × There is no risk of × There is no risk of √ This LPA largely ✓ This LPA is prominent ✓ LPA HM16a sprawl in this LPA. merger with other comprises open on the skyline above Overall high contribution settlements countryside.
+Hexham and due to the to Green Belt purposes. steep slope any The high risk of development is likely to encroachment on the affect the wider setting countryside and impact of the historic town. on historic setting outweigh the lower risk of sprawl and merger.
 HM16b Blackhill Farm × There is no risk of × There is no risk of ✓ This LPA largely ✓ This LPA is prominent ✓ LPA HM16b